cjherold/Spark/README.md

 ```

 ***
-### Hosting on Github Pages
+### Hosting with Github Pages
 ###### You can use this starter for Github pages by changing the "dist" folder to be named "docs".
 You can add the code below to app.js so that after you build and run "npm start" it will add the CNAME to the docs folder.
+View "mysite" to see a working example.
 ```js
 // Add CNAME to docs folder if not there already const files = fs.readdirSync('./docs');